-“The drawing shows me at one glance what might be spread over ten pages in a book” from Russian writer Ivan Turgenev is a quote that resonated with me as I have always been a visual person, and just love how one image can say so many things to a variety of different people.
+Ivan Turgenev’s quote, “The drawing shows me at one glance what might be spread over ten pages in a book,” resonated with me.
+Being a visual person, I appreciate how a single image can convey diverse messages to various people.

 Lines: Use Them Wisely